RetroDECK/ES-DE/INSTALL-DEV.md

 The file is located in the resources directory in the same location as the es_systems.xml file, but a customized copy can be placed in ~/.emulationstation/custom_systems, which will override the bundled file.

-Here's an example es_find_rules.xml file for Unix:
+Here's an example es_find_rules.xml file for Unix (this is not the complete file shipped with ES-DE as that would be too large to include here):
 ```xml
 <?xml version="1.0"?>
 <!-- This is the ES-DE find rules configuration file for Unix -->